barionleg/cesium.wiki.gs/Fabric.md

 <a id="Introduction"></a>
 ## Introduction

 _Fabric_ is a JSON schema for describing _materials_ in Cesium.
-Materials represent the appearance of an object such as polygons, ellipsoids, and sensors.
+Materials represent the appearance of an object such as polygons, polylines, ellipsoids, and sensors.

 Materials can be as simple as draping an image over an object, or applying a pattern such as stripes or a checkerboard.
 More complex materials include procedural wood and view-dependent reflection and refraction.
 Using Fabric and GLSL, new materials can be scripted from scratch or created by combining existing materials in a hierarchy; for example, wet crumbling bricks can be created with a combination of procedural brick, bump map, and specular map materials.